Skip to content

 4. Zurich: Canton of Zurich 1.39 million

-6. Central Switzerland: Cantons of Uri, Schwyz, Obwalden, Nidwalden, Lucerne, Zug 0.76 million
+6. Central Switzerland: Cantons of Uri, Schwyz, Obwalden, Nidwalden, Lucerne and Zug 0.76 million

 These areas always include entire cantons and therefore only partially reflect the actual situation.
 However, they serve as a rough guide.
 Certain geographic variations are possible.